-NOTE: Panel A presents the summary statistics of the weekly index returns for the United States (US), the United Kingdom (UK), Hong Kong (HK), and South Korea (KR).
-All returns are expressed in US dollars from January 1990 to July 2018, which correspond to a sample of 1488 observations.
-JB statistic and JB p-value refer to the Jarque-Bera test for normality.
-Panel B reports the linear correlation coefficients and Kendall's τ s (in parentheses) across the US, UK, HK, and KR markets.
+NOTE: Panel A presents the summary statistics of weekly index returns for the United States (US), the United Kingdom (UK), Hong Kong (HK) and South Korea (KR).
+All returns are expressed in U.S. dollars from January, 1990 to July, 2018, which correspond to a sample of 1488 observations.
+JB statistic and JB p-value refer to Jarque-Bera test of normality.
+Panel B reports the linear correlation coefficients and the Kendall's $\tau$ s (Kendall's $\tau$ s are in parentheses) across the US, UK, HK and KR markets.